 Last year the primary bank switching rate spiked by 40%.
 Millennials cited a lack of mobile and online services as a big reason for changing banks.
 Banks that can’t adopt these technologies are going to be in trouble soon.
 Mobile banking is only going to get bigger.

 Applications and services like mobile banking often have a “trickle up” effect.
 The prime example of this is Facebook, which gained popularity among college and high school-aged kids before becoming mainstream among people older than that.
 Mobile banking has this same potential for growth among older demographics.
 The convenience of mobile banking can’t be overstated.

-The facts show that mobile banking is quickly becoming a necessary part of bank strategy, but it’s often seen as just transactional: It’s great for your customers, but banks don’t gain a direct benefit.
+The facts show that mobile banking is quickly becoming a necessary part of bank strategy, but it’s often seen as just transactional: It’s great for your customers, but if you were to find more, through the swift code of a bank, about the profits banks make, you’d know that they don’t gain a direct benefit.

 The way for banks to benefit on the mobile platform is to offer more.
 Here are two things to offer that can help banks drive sales.

 1) Smart use of social media